NorthStarUAS/FMU-Arduino/src/nav/README.md

 advantage of magnetometers is they do give us an absolute orientation reference with respect to the earth.
-The problem is it's a really noisy/bad sensor that is easily biased by electrical fields (i.e. your quad copter motors, electronics, the aiframe itself if it contains metal, local magnetic variations in the world, etc.  Look at your magnetometer accuracty if you are flying from a large iron ship for example!)
+The problem is it's a really noisy/bad sensor that is easily biased by electrical fields (i.e. your quad copter motors, electronics, the air-frame itself if it contains metal, local magnetic variations in the world, etc.  Look at your magnetometer accuracy if you are flying from a large iron ship for example!)

 If the mag version of the EKF is used, it is important to assign a larger error